FallenDeity/discord.py-masterclass/docs/views.md

         self.interaction = interaction
         return True

-    # to handle errors we first notify the user that an error has occurred and then disable all components

     def _disable_all(self) -> None:
         # disable all components
         # so components that can be disabled are buttons and select menus